Tag Archives: ccnp

 The big picture PPP is a layer 2 WAN technology that is designed to establish connection between two nodes over a variety of network mediums.
 Features 1.
 It has built-in error detection.
-2. Monitoring the quality of the link before … Continue reading
+2. Monitoring the quality of the link before sending frames.
+3. Capability to encapsulate frames and carry them over various layer2 WAN technologies … Continue reading An introduction to Point-to-Point Protocol

 Frame relay: Multilink point to point frame relay